ani171/pes_asic_class/README.md

 <summary>Introduction</summary>
 - Unsigned numbers: are just like integers but they don't have a + or - sign associated with them.<br>
   Range: [0, (2^n)-1 ]<br>
-- Signed numbers: these are a set of both positive and negative numbers Range : [0, 2^(n-1)-1] to [-1 to 2^(n-1)] <br>
+- Signed numbers: These are a set of both positive and negative numbers Range : [0, 2^(n-1)-1] to [-1 to 2^(n-1)] <br>
   To represent negative numbers in binary 2's complement methodology is used.
 </details>